Digital-Visualisation-2019/TouristTraces/README.md

 for the trip file.

-Our final output always need to change the url in index.html with the localhost for trip page.
+Then please change the url in 'trip' section in our final index.html with localhost for 'trip' page.